dux/joshua/README.md

     before do
       @user = @model

-      # Unless user is admin
+      # unless user is admin
       unless user.can.admin?
         # do not allow him to access member methods in UsersApi class
         if @user.id != user.id